Andrei0872/my-dev-notes/articles/exploring-httpclientmodule.md

 In order to get a better overview of this, I'd suggest that you keep resuming the execution until you reach `line 42`, while paying attention to what's going on in the `Scope` tab.

-Now, we can go through the list starting off from the `head node` by stepping into the `handle` function from `line 42`.
+Now, after the chain has been built, we can go through the list starting off from the `head node` by stepping into the `handle` function from `line 42`.

 <div id="interceptors"></div>